Plant & Food Research needs to drop GE

 “In recognition of the level of community concern, all Northland’s District Councils plus Rodney and Waitakere have agreed on collaborative GE community consultation as the first step in local authorities from Auckland north investigating some type of local regulation (or prohibition) of GMO land use,” said Mr Browning.
 “Yet these applications could override the responsible approach of those communities.”

-“Today’s protest is also under the shadow of a ERMA decision due on Crop & Food’s earlier application for a GE onion family (alium) field trial for a secret Canterbury location.
+“Today’s protest is also under the shadow of an ERMA decision due on Crop & Food’s earlier application for a GE onion family (alium) field trial for a secret Canterbury location.
 The Environment Canterbury’s (ECAN) CEO was recently very clear that he did not consider GE experiments or crops a regional responsibility.
 However in the absence of sound law or decisions at a national level, regional and district councils need to act soon.”

 Soil & Health has a vision of an Organic 2020 and is opposed to GE in food and environment.